nodejs/node-addon-api/doc/async_worker.md

 Napi::AsyncWorker::operator napi_async_work() const;
 ```

-Returns the N-API napi_async_work wrapped by the `Napi::AsyncWorker` object.
+Returns the Node-API `napi_async_work` wrapped by the `Napi::AsyncWorker` object.
 This
-can be used to mix usage of the C N-API and node-addon-api.
+can be used to mix usage of the C Node-API and node-addon-api.

 ## Example